stevegrunwell/technical-debt/slides.md

 Note:

-If you find comments like "here be dragons", "I don't know why this works, it just does", and/or "Dear, sweet Jeebus, be careful!", you may have a black box
+* If you find comments like "here be dragons", "I don't know why this works, it just does", and/or "Dear, sweet Jeebus, be careful!", you may have a black box
-    * where data goes in and comes out, but nobody's sure _how_ it works
+    * Data goes in and comes out, but nobody's sure _how_ it works
 * In many ways, approach black boxes as you would spaghetti code: tests, step debugging, and writing docs as you go
 * Try to focus first on the big picture (what it's trying to do), then narrow in on the "how"
-* Try not to get burninated
+* Try not to get burninated!

 ----